ejbyne/rails-instagram/README.md

 - User can upload pictures
 - User can comment on pictures
 - User can like pictures
+- User can only add a photo or a comment if he or she has signed in

 ## To do list

-- User can only add a photo or a comment if they have signed in
 - User can only delete a photo that they have added
 - User can only edit or delete a comment they have added
 - Add CSS/Bootstrap